aws-samples/amazon-ec2-image-builder-samples/ImageBuilderRAM/README.md

 # EC2 Image Builder - Image Sharing via RAM for Dynamic Versioning

-EC2 Image Builder Allows customers to build an image pipeline which automates their image creation process starting from a source image installing custom software packages and security patches , the created image can then be shared across regions and other accounts.
+EC2 Image Builder Allows customers to build an image pipeline which automates their image creation process starting from a source image installing custom software packages and security patches, the created image can then be shared across regions and other accounts.
 The pipeline can be automated to run on a schedule if there is an available update of the source image or any of the build components